Bodies Bodies Bodies

 Bodies Bodies Bodies is a 2022 American black comedy horror film directed by Halina Reijn and written by Sarah DeLappe from a story by Kristen Roupenian.
 It features an ensemble cast which includes Amandla Stenberg, Maria Bakalova, Myha'la, Chase Sui Wonders, Rachel Sennott, Lee Pace, and Pete Davidson as friends at a house party who play a murder in the dark–style game called Bodies Bodies Bodies, which quickly goes wrong.

-Bodies Bodies Bodies premiered at South by Southwest on March 14, 2022, and was theatrically released in the United States on August 5, 2022 by A24.
-The film grossed $14 million at the box office and received generally positive reviews from critics, who praised the humor and the cast's performances, particularly Sennott's.
+Bodies Bodies Bodies premiered at South by Southwest on March 14, 2022, and was theatrically released in the United States on August 5, 2022, by A24.
+The film grossed $14 million at the box office and received generally positive reviews from critics, who praised the humor and the cast's performances.

 Plot

 Bee, a young working-class woman from Eastern Europe, travels with her wealthy girlfriend Sophie to a "hurricane party" at a mansion owned by the family of David, Sophie's best friend.
-Other guests include Emma (David's aspiring actress girlfriend), the podcaster Alice, her much-older new boyfriend Greg, and the enigmatic Jordan.
+Other guests include David's girlfriend and so-called actress Emma, the podcaster Alice, her much-older new boyfriend Greg, and the enigmatic Jordan.
 Max, another guest, left after a fight with David the night before Sophie and Bee arrived.

 After drinking, using drugs, and dancing, the group decides to play "Bodies Bodies Bodies," a murder in the dark-style game.
 David punches Greg during a slapping game and later winds him up after he is the corpse in the murder game, so Greg goes to bed.
 David then argues with Emma and leaves.
 As the storm worsens, the power goes out and the girls scramble to find a power source.
 Minutes later, Bee finds David outside with his throat slashed, a blood-stained kukri nearby.
 Panicked and without cell reception, the group tries to go for help in Sophie's car but finds its battery dead due to Bee accidentally leaving its lights on.

 The group discovers Greg has a go bag with a knife and a map of the area and becomes suspicious of him.
 They fearfully confront Greg, who is hostile in return, at first believing it to be part of the game.
 After a struggle, Bee bludgeons him to death with a kettlebell out of fear.

-The group doubts that Greg was the killer and Emma theorizes that Max, who had confessed feelings for her the night before, returned to kill David.
+The group doubts that Greg was the killer and Alice theorizes that Max, who had confessed feelings for her the night before, returned to kill David.
 Sophie, a sober addict, relapses and verbally attacks Emma.
 After apologizing, Emma kisses her, to Sophie's confusion, before accepting drugs.
 Alice later finds Emma dead from a head wound at the bottom of the stairs and believes the group is being killed one by one.
 Jordan and Alice cast suspicion on Bee, revealing that no one with her name is on record as having graduated from her college; they throw Bee out into the hurricane.